fieldtrip/website/example/bids_mous.md

 Step 1-5 and step 7 are implemented using [Bash](<https://en.wikipedia.org/wiki/Bash_(Unix_shell)>) scripts.
 The construction of the sidecar files in step 6 is implemented using the **[data2bids](/reference/data2bids)** function that is part of FieldTrip.
 The final step is not automated, but consists of some manual work.

 After each of the automated steps the results should be checked.
-For that I have been using the command line applications like "find DIR -name PATTERN | wc -l" to count the number of files, but also a graphical databrowser to check the directory structure and a text editor to check the content of the JSON and TSV sidecar files.
+For that I have been using the command line applications like `find DIR -name PATTERN | wc -l` to count the number of files, but also a graphical databrowser to check the directory structure and a text editor to check the content of the JSON and TSV sidecar files.

 It is important that you use appropriate tools.
 Command line utilities are very handy, but also a good graphical (code) editor that allows you to navigate through the full directory structure and check the file content.
 I have been using the Atom editor with the network directory mounted on my desktop computer.
 There are good [alternatives](https://alternativeto.net/software/atom/).